-As of December 31, 2016, we operate 18 production facilities located primarily in the eastern half of the United States, with operations in Alabama, Illinois (3), Louisiana, Michigan, Missouri, New Jersey, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas (3), Virginia, West Virginia and Wisconsin.
-We own two undeveloped sites, which are located in Wisconsin and Arkansas.
+As of December 31, 2017, we operate 19 production facilities located primarily in the eastern half of the United States, with operations in Alabama, Illinois (3), Louisiana, Michigan, Missouri (2), New Jersey, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas (3), Virginia, West Virginia and Wisconsin.
+We own two sites in the development stage in Texas, and two undeveloped sites located in Wisconsin and Arkansas.
 We also own three transload sites and operate additional transload sites via service contracts with our transload operating partners.